Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 For better or worse, some headings contain answer spoilers for the concepts.
 For example, Q46 on page 167 is filed under B. No right to have attorney present in grand jury room, which gives away the answer.

-Nonetheless, if you liked Volume 1, this is great for additional authentic MBE questions, especially if you know or want to improve on specific issues.
+Nonetheless, if you liked Volume 1, this is great for adding authentic MBE questions to your bank, especially if you want to improve on specific issues.

 How to use: Get it as an optional add-on to Volume 1.
 Don’t get it without Volume 1.
 Use as a supplement for specific issues.